arcmindai/arcmindai/GoodQuestions.md

 What is the health benefits of NMN for longevity?
 What is NMN?
 Answer based on your past events only.
 What is the current US federal interest rate?
+Can you predict the future US interest rate?
 How does Australia RBA interest rate affect Brisbane housing market this year?